 Birth to Three Services

 Bethel contracts with Pierce County Human Services to offer a series of services for children with special needs from birth to age 3.
 These services are especially important for children who have disabilities or are experiencing developmental delays.
 Students who are eligible for this program are entitled, under the federal IDEA, to specially designed intervention services.
 These services nurture young children at the earliest stages of their education – they enable the child to be active, independent and successful participants in a variety of settings, including their home, day care and preschools.
-To learn more about this program contact the Family Resources Coordinator Office of Pierce County Human Services at 253.798.3790.
+To learn more about this program contact the Pierce County Early Intervention Program at 253.798.3790.